praeclarum/praeclarum.github.io/_drafts/2018-08-09-oops-i-wrote-a-c-compiler.md

 I settled on a stack-based virtual machine that is very similar to how the Common Language Runtime (CLR) works.
-Every function had a stack and computations were performed by pusing and popping numbers to and from that stack.
+Every function had a stack and computations were performed by pushing and popping numbers to and from that stack.
 This is different from most real machines like X86 that are *register-based* not stack-based.
 Register-based machines scared me a bit because they reminded